 Similar Yet Distinct

-Many people think of foundations and endowments as interchangeable entities, and for good reason, as they have a fair amount in common.
-But if you peel back even the first layer of the onion, you will see structural differences between the two that can have important implications on their investment strategies.
+Most people consider foundations and endowments to be essentially interchangeable entities as both can be viewed as pots of money that exist to provide charitable support to nonprofits.
+But if you peel back the first layer of the onion, you will see structural differences between the two that can have important implications on their investment strategies.

 |They are the Same||They are Different|